Toucan barbet: Taxonomy and systematics

 The toucan barbet was described by the Scottish naturalist William Jardine, who placed it in the new genus Tetragonops.
 The specific name, ramphastinus, is modern Latin for toucan-like, based on Linnaeus' genus Ramphastos (1758).
-In 1899, Charles Richmond of the United States National Museum discovered that the genus name was preoccupied (meaning it had been used earlier for another genus) and placed the toucan barbet and its sister species the prong-billed barbet (Semnornis frantzii) in a new genus Pan, after the ancient god of the forest.
+In 1899, Charles Richmond of the United States National Museum discovered that the genus name was preoccupied (meaning it had been used earlier for another genus) and placed the toucan barbet and its sister species the prong-billed barbet (Semnornis frantzii) in a new genus Pan, after the ancient Greek god of the forest.
 The following year, Richmond issued a correction, as the name he had chosen was itself preoccupied (by the chimpanzees) and erected a new genus Semnornis for the two species.

 Historically, the toucan barbet was placed with the other barbets in the large family Capitonidae.
 This family included African and Asian representatives.
 DNA studies published in 1994 and 1999 and an examination of the morphology of the family in 1988 found that this arrangement was paraphyletic, as the New World barbets are more closely related to the toucans (family Ramphastidae) than they are to the Old World barbets.
 In particular, a close phylogenetic relationship between the genus Semnornis (which contains the toucan barbet) and toucans was found.
-The two lineages were more closely related to each other than even Semnornis and the other New World barbets.
+The two lineages were more closely related to each other than even Semnornis and the other New World barbets, a conclusion supported by a 2023 study into the toucans and New World barbets.
 This led to a breakup of the barbet family, and the separate lineages are now considered to be distinct families; the toucan barbet is, together with the prong-billed barbet, now placed into the family Semnornithidae.
 An alternative arrangement is to combine all the barbets and the toucans into a single family, which due to priority would be the toucan family Ramphastidae.

-The two described subspecies are the nominate race, found in Ecuador, and the subspecies S. r. caucae from Columbia.
-S. r. caucae, named for Cauca in Columbia, was described in 1941 by Swedish ornithologist and explorer Nils Gyldenstolpe.
+The two described subspecies are the nominate race, found in Ecuador, and the subspecies S. r. caucae from Colombia.
+S. r. caucae, named for Cauca in Colombia, was described in 1941 by Swedish ornithologist and explorer Nils Gyldenstolpe.